ClareMSYanGit/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteDeploymentGuide.md

 **MS-XXXX\_ExchangeServer2010\_SHOULDMAY.deployment.ptfconfig** | Provides the configuration properties for SHOULD and MAY requirements supported by Microsoft Exchange Server 2010 Service Pack 3 (SP3).
 **MS-XXXX\_ExchangeServer2013\_SHOULDMAY.deployment.ptfconfig** | Provides the configuration properties for SHOULD and MAY requirements supported by Microsoft Exchange Server 2013 Service Pack 1 (SP1).

-### Configuring the test suite client using setup configuration script
+### Configuring the test suite client using the setup configuration script

 **Note** The setup configuration script is only implemented for configuring the test suite client on the Windows platform.